uktrade/s3-dropbox/README.md

    These are technically required because boto3, the Python AWS SDK, uses them, they are automatically populated by the AWS Lambda environment, and so they would typically would only need to be explicitly set during testing outside of AWS Lambda.

-### IAM permissions
+## Permissions

-The only permission that the Lambda execution role needs (in addition to any usual logging permissions) is `s3:PutObject` on the bucket specified in the `BUCKET` environment variable.
+The only permission that the Lambda IAM execution role needs (in addition to any usual logging permissions) is `s3:PutObject` on the bucket specified in the `BUCKET` environment variable.

 ## Running type checking and tests